whoyoung/YHChartView/README.md

 ## Manual install
 1.clone or download respository.

-2.copy 'YHChartView' to your project
+2.copy 'YHChartView' to your project.